 Pre-K & Kindergarten: Here are 493 Options!?
 But, if you don’t want the whole list Strega Nona by Tomie dePaola is great.
 As is, Harold and the Purple Crayon by Crockett Johnson, Where the Wild Things Are by Maurice Sendak, The Velveteen Rabbit by Margery Williams, and The Story of Ferdinand by Munroe Leaf.

 Teens: Beauty by Robin McKinley, Black Beauty by Anna Sewell, Men of Iron by Howard Pyle, Little Women by Louisa May Alcott, Just David by Eleanor H. Porter, Treasure Island by Robert Louis Stevenson.

 For the Teacher

-22. Laser Printer – If she doesn’t lust for a laser printer is she really a homeschooler?
-Seriously, the amount of printing and ink consumed in this chosen endeavour is astronomical.
-With the cost of ink, I sometimes think it would just be cheaper to buy a new printer everytime I run out of ink!
+21. Laser Printer – If she doesn’t lust for a laser printer is she really a homeschooler Seriously, the amount of printing and ink consumed in this chosen endeavor is astronomical.
+With the cost of ink, I sometimes think it would just be cheaper to buy a new printer every time I run out of ink!?
 I do like having the scan and copy function too so let’s swing for fences and go all in on this.
 If I were buying for myself I would choose the Canon.